October 27, 2023

 Search, Join, and Review Prospective Groups

-- Beware of groups that have too much spam.
+- Beware of groups that have a lot of spam.
 Spam is difficult to reign in and devalues a group.

 - Assess the engagement and activity levels of admins.
 Disengaged and barely present group owners are good candidates.
 They could be open to offloading their groups for the right price.
-A telltale sign that an admin is detached is a pinned post that is greater than six months old.
-Highly engaged and omnipresent admins are less likely to sell their groups because they’re benefiting somehow.
+A pinned post over six months old is a telltale sign that an admin is disengaged.
+Conversely, highly engaged and omnipresent admins are less likely to sell their groups because they benefit somehow.

 Message Group Owners